-Prior to submission of the application, every applicant is required to contact the state program managers of the states impacted by the project proposal.
+Prior to submission of the application, every applicant is required to contact the ARC State Program Managers of the states impacted by the project proposal.
 The state officials will ensure that the proposals are in alignment with their state Appalachian economic development priorities.
 State program managers also serve as a resource regarding any questions that applicants have about the POWER Initiative in general or about the use of agency funds to support projects in their communities and regions.